vdacun1/fullstack-web-development/.github/pull_request_template.md

----
-name: Pull Request
-about: Use this template for all Pull Requests.
-title: ''
-labels: ''
-assignees: ''

----

 ## Description

 Please include a summary of the changes and which issue is fixed.
 Please also include relevant motivation and context.